versedaccounting/versedaccounting/public/articles/how-to-open-a-business-in-oregon.md

 Check name availability using the [Oregon Business Name Search Tool](https://secure.sos.state.or.us/cbrmanager/index).

-You can also register a **DBA (“Doing Business As”)** if operating under a different name than your legal entity.
+You can also register a **DBA ("Doing Business As")** if operating under a different name than your legal entity.

 ## 3. Register Your Business with the Oregon Secretary of State